wakefield municipal gas & light department

 - Quote comparison is intended to compare proposed heat pump systems against each other, not to be used for pre-approval or rebate eligibility

-HEAT PUMP WITH INSULATION: When installing heat pumps and insulation together (within a 3-month period), customers may be eligible for WMGLD’s enhanced bundle rebate.
-It is important to note that insulation must be of $1,000 or greater value, and performed by a contractor to be eligible for this bundle.
+When installing heat pumps and insulation together (within 3 months of each other), customers will be eligible for an enhanced insulation rebate.
+It is important to note that insulation must be of $1,000 or greater value AND performed by a contractor to be eligible for this bundle.

-Requirements: Physically remove from the location – Customers can choose to disconnect and physically remove their old system from the location.
-OR.
-Disconnect system – Alternatively if customers do not physically remove the system, customers can disconnect their old fossil fuel system.
+- Disconnect system – Alternatively if customers do not physically remove the system, customers can disconnect their old fossil fuel system.
 Pre-existing system must be disconnected from electric panels and must have fuel lines disconnected and capped.

 In order to be eligible for a rebate through WMGLD, the project must adhere to Abode’s review process.
+For more detailed instructions on how this process works, please carefully review the steps.

-HOME ENERGY ASSESSMENT (OPTIONAL)
+HOME ENERGY ASSESSMENT

 PRE-APPROVAL FORM (OPTIONAL)